- Accepted Student Checklist

 No. Students must complete MAT 1033 Intermediate Algebra prerequisite course prior to entering College Algebra.

 Yes.
-All BCC campuses have an Office for Students with Disabilities that provide a variety of services.
+All EFSC campuses have a SAIL: Student Access for Improved Learning office that provides a variety of services.

 No. A student only receives a refund if a class is "dropped" within the established drop deadline for the term.
 After the drop deadline, no refunds are issued for fee payments.
 This is one reason why students should avoid withdrawing from classes.
 In addition, a "W" remains on a student's transcript for any class he/she withdraws from and the "W" is counted as an attempt.